maismail/rondb-helm/README.md

 This Helmchart is hosted on [GitHub Pages](https://logicalclocks.github.io/rondb-helm/).
 See the `gh_pages` branch of this repository for the source code.

-## Capabilities
+## Helm chart's capabilities

+This Helm chart supports:

-- Create custom-size, cross-AZ cluster
+- Creating custom-size, cross-AZ cluster
+- Scaling data node replicas
 - Horizontal auto-scaling of MySQLds & RDRS'
-- Scale data node replicas
-- Create backups & restore from backups
+- Backup & restore to and from object storage (e.g. S3)
-- Global Replication
+- Global Replication (cross-cluster replication)

 ## Quickstart